TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

  * Classification standard comes from U.S. Census Bureau
  * 15 Catogories in total
 # We then track the outflow of majors into different occupations
-3. Age : AGEP
-4. Wage: WAGP (Wage in the past 12 months)
+3. Wage: WAGP (Wage in the past 12 months)

 Engineering                          | Education
 -------------------------------------| ---------------------------------------------------